multani/gcp-changelog/content/google-distributed-cloud--software-only--for-vmware/index.md

 If you are using a third-party storage vendor, check the [GDC Ready storage partners](/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

 After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

-### Fixed

-The following issues were fixed in 1.32.300-gke.85:

-* Fixed vulnerabilities listed in [Vulnerability fixes](/kubernetes-engine/distributed-cloud/vmware/docs/vulnerabilities).

 ---
 ## 2025-08-04